clintmod/DevSecOps-test/docs/Answers.md

 - You can find the image here: https://hub.docker.com/r/clintmod/devsecops-test/tags
 - The git repo is here: https://github.com/clintmod/DevSecOps-test

-2. For the previously created image
+2. For the previously created image:
-a.
-Share build times
-b.
-How would you improve build times?

 **Answer**: